GoingOffRoading/Boilest-Scaling-Video-Encoder/Worker/Scripts/readme.md

 - [ ] Figure out the correct permission level of the celery rabbitmq user to create/read/etc queues
 - [x] Rewrite how Boilest starts, so that configs, and the DB, can be persisted
 - [x] Change up flower so that it has authenticated API access (so that tasks can be deleted)
+- [x] See if we can get ffmpeg to stream it's output to print or logs
+- [ ] Reorganize the container startup so it's not such a mess